ehannell/MS-DAV-Portfolio/index.md

 ![](https://i.ibb.co/qp78gGp/covidproject.jpg)

 ### About the project
-This interative data visaulziation website is was built for the advanced projects class.
+This interative data visaulziation website is was built for the **Advanced Projects** class.
 The website consists of 6 different interactive data visualizations which shows information about the COVID-19 pandemic, as well as the stock market, during the first 2-months of the virus outbreak.
 The purpose of the project was to make a platform that could be used by various users, regardless of financial market knowledge, to explore how the pandemic made an impact on the world economy.

 ### Method
 The website was built from scratch in Github and hosted as a Github page.
 The website design was kept minimalistic, with resemblance of a report.
 The data used for the visualization was derived from John Hopkins University (COVID-19 cases) and Yahoo Finance (financial data).
 I created the interactive charts using the Altair module in Python.
 The charts were exported as HTML code and integrated to the website, allowing for users to easily explore the information.